March 23, 2018

-Over its various iterations, at Collabora the above work work has also seen work from Derek Foreman, Emil Velikov, Louis-Francis Ratté-Boulianne, Robert Foss, Tomeu Vizoso, and Varad Gautam; externally, in particular Ben Widawsky, Chad Versace, Daniel Vetter, Fabien Dessenne, Jason Ekstrand, Kristian Høgsberg, Michel Dänzer, Sergi Granell, and Tomohito Esaki, have provided assistance, code, review, and moral support.
+Over its various iterations, at Collabora the above work work has also seen work from Derek Foreman, Emil Velikov, Louis-Francis Ratté-Boulianne, Robert Foss, Tomeu Vizoso, and Varad Gautam; externally, in particular Ben Widawsky, Chad Versace, Daniel Vetter, Fabien Dessenne, Faith Ekstrand, Kristian Høgsberg, Michel Dänzer, Sergi Granell, and Tomohito Esaki, have provided assistance, code, review, and moral support.
 Thanks also to those who have sponsored our work on this: Intel, Google, Renesas, Zodiac Inflight Innovation, as well as Collabora's own internal efforts.

 Text-to-speech (TTS) models are playing a transformative role, from enriching audiobooks to enhancing podcasts and even improving interactions…